vyomasystems-lab/challenges-mshafi7/README.md

 The updated design is checked in as adder_fix.v

 ## Verification Strategy
+Assigning a constant value to all the input except select line and creating a loop in which select line value is varied and output is observed.
+If output doesn't match the input value commonly assigned then there is a bug.
+For every loop there is 1ns Delay so we can find the bug based on failure time.
 ## Is the verification complete ?
+*Yes the Verification is Complete

 # Sequence Detector(Level1Design2)

 ## Test Scenario **(Important)**
-- Test Inputs: all inputs are set to 1
+- Test Inputs: 111011 and 1011011 (overlaping Sequence)
-- Expected Output: for sel value from 0 to 30 expected output is 1
+- Expected Output: Machine should detect sequence for overlapping sequence
-- Observed Output in the DUT dut.out = 0 at 13 ns and also at 30n2
+- Observed Output in the DUT dut.out = Sequence not detected for overlapping sequence

 Output mismatches for the above inputs proving that there is a design bug